oddlyspaced/rpi-boot2img/README.md

     1 directory, 8 files

-Keep note of the `*` in the source_files path.
+Keep note of the `*` in the `source_files` path.
 This essentially tells the script to copy over the files inside the folder.
-Omitting the `*` can copy the whole folder and can possibly result in a non functioning img file.
+Omitting the `*` can copy the whole folder as it is and can possibly result in a non functioning img file.

 Other variables can be left as it is, and on executing `./generate-img.sh` an img file is successfully created which is of `200 MB` and has the following partition table :